Mainland Regional High School (New Jersey): October 2006 bomb threats

 Mainland experienced several bomb threats during the beginning of the 2006–2007 school year.
 A series of four written threats in a five-school day time span were left by students throughout the school.
-After several school lockdowns, evacuations, and the installation of cameras with government funding throughout the school, it seems the problem has been resolved.
-Two girls held responsible were placed on probation and face fines of up to $11,000 to cover costs incurred by police departments from Linwood, Somers Point, Northfield, The State Police, Prosecutors Office, Atlantic City Bomb Squad, Egg Harbor Township K-9 units and Cape May County, who responded to the incidents.
-This includes the Atlantic County Emergency Response Units' vehicle.
-The two girls also must provide hours of community service and various other forms of restitution.
+Two girls held responsible were placed on probation, required to do community service, pay restitution and face fines of up to $11,000 to cover costs incurred by several local, county and state police departments.
 School officials have implied that the students arrested will be prosecuted to the fullest extent of the law.
 Five Mainland students were arrested for making bomb threats and also two Mainland students are arrested for causing a fire in the girls' bathroom.

 Death of four football players in 2011

-In August 2011, four players from the school's football team were killed in a crash on the Garden State Parkway on their way to an annual team breakfast lost control, when the SUV they were driving in overturned and crashed.
+In August 2011, four players from the school's football team were killed in a crash on the Garden State Parkway on their way to an annual team breakfast.